Affiliate disclosure: this article contains EaseUS affiliate links (link

 The consumer facing a simple deletion

 → Free Recuva.
-No point paying for a case the free tier handles at 97%.
+No point paying for a case the free tier handles well.

 The consumer facing a complex case (RAW, format, lost partition)